arcus/education_modules/docker_101/docker_101.md

 ***
 <div class = "answer">

-Yes, docker executes instructions in the Dockerfile in the order in which they appear.
+Yes, Docker executes instructions in the Dockerfile in the order in which they appear.

-This is valuable to know because docker also uses [caching](https://en.wikipedia.org/wiki/Cache_%28computing%29) to store the results of executed instructions.
+This is valuable to know because Docker also uses [caching](https://en.wikipedia.org/wiki/Cache_%28computing%29) to store the results of executed instructions.
 Then the next time you build the image, it will check each line of the Dockerfile to see if it's changed since the last build, and if there have been no changes it will just use the cached results until it reaches a line that's been edited.
 At that point, it will switch back to executing instead of using the cache and will run all remaining lines in the Dockerfile.
 That means re-running a build when you've only made edits to the end of a Dockerfile will be potentially much faster than if you had made the same edits at the beginning.